csdms/csdms-carpentry/lessons/shell/reference.md

     usually controlled by using a mouse.
     See also: [command-line interface](#command-line-interface).

+head node
+:   The entry point in a cluster computing system, where the job scheduler resides.

 home directory
 :   The default directory associated with an account on a computer system.
     By convention, all of a user's files are stored in or below her home directory.

+job
+:   A unit of work encapsulated in a script on a cluster computer.

+job queue
+:   An ordered list of [jobs](#job) assembled by the scheduling software on
+    a cluster computer.

 loop
 :   A set of instructions to be executed multiple times.
 Consists of a [loop body](#loop-body) and (usually) a